Jack Neely: Chicago Cubs

 On July 30, 2024, the Yankees traded Neely and Ben Cowles to the Chicago Cubs in exchange for pitcher Mark Leiter Jr. He made six scoreless appearances for the Triple–A Iowa Cubs, striking out 13 batters and recording three saves.
 On August 20, Neely was selected to the 40-man roster and promoted to the major leagues for the first time.
-In 6 games for the Cubs during his rookie campaign, he struggled to a 9.00 ERA with 7 strikeouts over 6 innings of work.
+In six games for the Cubs during his rookie campaign, he struggled to a 9.00 ERA with seven strikeouts over six innings of work.

 Neely was optioned to Triple-A Iowa to begin the 2025 season.
+In 28 appearances for Iowa, Neely accumulated an 0–2 record and 6.23 ERA with 39 strikeouts and five saves across 30 1/3 innings pitched.

+Neely was again optioned to Triple-A Iowa to begin the 2026 season.
+However, on March 25, 2026, Neely was designated for assignment by the Cubs.
+He cleared waivers and was sent outright to Iowa on March 29.
+On May 12, he was placed on the full-season injured list ending his season without appearing in a game.